scolapicchioni/spa20/Lab06/readme.md

 The first thing we need to configure is our [Resource](https://identityserver4.readthedocs.io/en/release/topics/resources.html)

-The client will only need the email, so we will configure that.
+The client will only need the name, which is included in the profile, so we will configure that.

 In your project, open the `Config.cs` file located in the root of your project.
 Find the `GetIdentityResources` method and replace its code with: